gardener/gardener/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>CredentialsBindingName is the name of the a CredentialsBinding that has a reference to the provider credentials.
 The credentials will be used to create the shoot in the respective account.
-The field is mutually exclusive with SecretBindingName.
+The field is mutually exclusive with SecretBindingName.</p>
-This field is immutable.</p>
 </td>
 </tr>
 </table>